-They should send details to: childcareplanning@sheffield.gov.uk including their following information:
+They should send details to: Early Years Enquires Team via email, EYEnquiries@sheffield.gov.uk with their following information:

 - Parent's name

 - Provider's name

 - Telephone contact details

 - Details of their complaint.

 They will be contacted by an officer if further information is required and for permission before contacting the provider if this is necessary.